anthonybeckett/c-sharp-notes/README.md

 ```

-## Unit testing
+## Unit Testing

 To setup, right click the solution and Add -> New Project

 Select the test suite to use.
 Recommend XUnit as it's cross platform.
+It was also built by the same people who made NUnit but wuilt with the knowledge learnt from that library.

+When naming the project, a standard way is to call it your `ProjectName.Tests.Unit`.

+When naming the class, a good way of naming these is `ClassTest`.

+When naming each test, a good way of naming these is following method name -> should -> when approach.
+E.g. `Add_ShouldAddTwoNumbers_WhenTwoNumbersAreIntegers()`

 XUnit tests need a `[Fact]` attribute above the methods.